projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-gpio.rst

    controller_name, you can use it as controller_name directly.
 You can also input ``cat /sys/bus/gpio/device/XXX/dev`` to get device id that can be used to match /dev/XXX, then use XXX as the controller_name.
-On MRB and NUC platforms, the controller_name are gpiochip0, gpiochip1, gpiochip2.gpiochip3.
+On MRB and Intel NUC platforms, the controller_name are gpiochip0, gpiochip1, gpiochip2.gpiochip3.

 -  **offset|name**: you can use gpio offset or its name to locate one